Binary multiplier

 A binary multiplier is an electronic circuit used in digital electronics, such as a computer, to multiply two binary numbers.

 A variety of computer arithmetic techniques can be used to implement a digital multiplier.
 Most techniques involve computing the set of partial products, which are then summed together using binary adders.
 This process is similar to long multiplication, except that it uses a base-2 (binary) numeral system.

 History

-Between 1947 and 1949 Arthur Alec Robinson worked for English Electric Ltd, as a student apprentice, and then as a development engineer.
+Between 1947 and 1949 Arthur Alec Robinson worked for English Electric, as a student apprentice, and then as a development engineer.
 Crucially during this period he studied for a PhD degree at the University of Manchester, where he worked on the design of the hardware multiplier for the early Mark 1 computer.